emcvipr/controller-openstack-cinder/README.md

 * ViPR users must be assigned a Tenant Administrator role or a Project Administrator role for the Project being used.
 ViPR roles are configured by ViPR Security Administrators.
 Consult the EMC ViPR documentation for details.
 * The following configuration must have been done by a ViPR System Administrator, using the ViPR UI, ViPR API, or ViPR CLI:
    - ViPR virtual assets, such as virtual arrays and virtual pools, must have been created.
-Note
+   - Each virtual array designated for use in the OpenStack iSCSI driver must have an iSCSI network created with appropriate IP storage ports.
-Multi-volume consistency groups are not supported by the ViPR ViPR Cinder Driver.
+   Note: Multi-volume consistency groups are not supported by the ViPR ViPR Cinder Driver.
 Please ensure that the Multi-volume consistency option is not enabled on the Virtual Pool with ViPR.
 * Each instance of the ViPR Cinder Driver can be used to manage only one one virtual array and one virtual pool within ViPR.
 * The ViPR Cinder Driver requires one Virtual Storage Pool, with the following requirements (non-specified values can be set as desired):
    - Storage Type: Block